-Creative Agency Krea’s international week Krea Spring School brought together six multicultural student teams to make creative use of their customer experience as young international travellers in Helsinki.
-Our company client was Pizzeria Via Tribunali, for whom we offered customer insight and inspirational customer experience videos.
+Creative Agency Krea’s international week Krea Spring School brought together six multicultural student teams to make creative use of their customer experience as young international tourists in Helsinki.
+Our company client this year was Pizzeria Via Tribunali, for whom we offered customer insight and inspirational customer experience videos.

 Customers Involved in Developing Customer Experience and Brand Storytelling

 We focused on our needs and expectations concerning places to eat in a foreign city and, in particular, on our customer experience at Pizzeria Via Tribunali.
-Young international travellers, like ourselves, are an important customer group for Via Tribunali, which is situated right at the city centre, next to Helsinki’s main tourist attractions.
+Young international tourists and city-dwellers, like ourselves, are an important customer group for Via Tribunali, which is situated right at the city centre, next to Helsinki’s main tourist attractions.

 In their promotional video stories, all our teams ended up highlighting the easy-going and friendly atmosphere of Via Tribunali.
 The place was seen as amicable and homely: a sociable haven at the heart of the urban Helsinki experience.
 Watch our customer experience videos here: